This Basque cheesecake is perfectly light and fluffy and made with just 5 main ingredients! No crust and no water bath needed- It’s so easy!

 Start by preparing your cake pan.
 Cover the pan completely with parchment paper, leaving several inches overhanging on either side.
 Now, start preparing the cheesecake!

 In a mixing bowl, beat the cream cheese until smooth.
 Add the eggs, one at a time, until combined.
-Add in the sweetener and heavy cream, and finally, the vanilla extract.
-If using the almond flour, add it in at the end and beat everything until smooth.
+Add in the sugar and heavy cream, and finally, the vanilla extract.

 - Do not undercook your cheesecake.
 You WANT the tops to look burnt.
 As mentioned earlier, it will NOT taste burnt at all.